PerezFromHell/conversation-extension-framework/README.md

 When making an API call, the application will `await` the resolution of the returned `Promise`

 ### Important
 After an API call is made, the application will send a followup message back to Watson Conversation with an empty string for the message text.
 If you need to access information that was updated in your context or private context as a result of the API call, it should be done in the conversation node that is executed immediately after the node that requested the API call.
+An easy way to ensure that this node executes is to make its conditions `true`.
 More information on accessing context values is provided in **Augmenting the Response**

 ## Managing User Data